LunarcatOwO/iseal-discord-bot/README.md

+# THIS BOT IS NO LONGER IN OPERATION

 # Terms of Service
 1. Acceptance: By using this bot, you agree to these terms.
 2. Usage: You may not use the bot for illegal or harmful activities.